-We have certain bank and creditor covenants that relate to the maintenance of specified financial ratios and we were in compliance with all covenants in the years 2019 and 2020.
+We have certain bank and creditor covenants that relate to the maintenance of specified financial ratios, and as of December 31, 2021 we were, and remain as of the date hereof, in compliance with all covenants in the years 2020 and 2021.

-Construction Loan
+Construction Loan with BDC and FCC

 In Q4 2018, the Company completed a transaction with the Business Development Bank of Canada ("BDC") for a term loan facility ("Term Loan") of up to \$20.0 million.
-The purpose of the Term Loan is to assist in the financing of new equipment for the facility being built in Delta, British Columbia.
-The Term Loan bears interest at 4.95% per annum over 12 years with principal repayment commencing on July 1, 2021.
+The purpose of the Term Loan was to assist in the financing of new equipment for the first production line built in Delta, British Columbia.
+The interest rate for the Term Loan was 4.95% per annum over 12 years.
+Principal repayment began on July 1, 2021 and matures on June 1, 2033.